jimhigson/oboe.js/writing/main/5_Implementation.md

 Why could implement Function\#partial via prototype.
 Why not going to.
 Is a shame.
 However, are using prototype for minimal set of polyfills.
 Not general purpose.

-There is a construction part (first 3 args) and a usage part (last three).
-Comsume many can only be constructed to ues consume 1 in second style because may refer to its own paritally completed version.

 Javascript: not the greatest for 'final' elegant presentation of programming.
 Does allow 'messy' first drafts which can be refactored